Core Concepts

 Integrate the SDK

 Follow the guide below for your platform (Delphi or JavaScript).
+Check out the official sample projects for ready-to-run demos.

 5